-It may even play a part in an individual's desire to indulge in risky behaviors, such as skydiving.
+It may even play a part in an individual's desire to indulge in

 Over recent years, anhedonia has received increased attention.
 Part of the reason for this is that it predicts how well someone with depression will respond to treatment.